glm-tools/pyglmnet/doc/start.rst

     deviance = glm.score(Xtest, ytest)

 ``GLM()`` class is also designed to be compatible with ``scikit-learn``.
-This means that you can apply cross-validation or performing grid search over hyperparameters using scikit-learn's ``KFold`` or ``GridSearchCV``.
+This means that you can apply cross-validation or perform grid search over hyperparameters using scikit-learn's ``KFold`` or ``GridSearchCV``.